kubeflow/community/proposals/restructure-KF-docs-proposal.md

     - Uninstalling Kubeflow
     - Uninstalling Kubeflow Operator
     - Troubleshooting

-- **Community**
-  - About (current About/Community)
-  - Contributing (current About/Contributing to Kubeflow + details on Working Groups)
-  - Documentation (merge current About/Docs + About/Style Guide for Kubeflow docs)
-  - Events (current About/Events Calendar)
-  - Google Summer of Code (current About/Google Summer of Code)

-- **Resources** (remove "Tutorials, Samples, and Shared")
-  - Kubeflow Samples
-  - Codelabs, Workshops, and Tutorials
-  - Blog Posts
-  - Videos
-  - Shared Resources and Components

-- **Config** (created with files from of current section "Further Setup and Troubleshooting" alphabetized)
+- **Configuration** (created with files from of current section "Further Setup and Troubleshooting" alphabetized)
   - Configuring Kubeflow with kfctl and kustomize
   - Integrations
   - Istio Usage in Kubeflow